sap-tutorials/btp-foundation/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 ---------------------
-You're invited to share your feedback with the development team: Run the `btp feedback` command to open a survey.
+You're invited to share your feedback with the development team: Run the `btp feedback` command to open a short survey, or, if you have more time and more feedback to share, fill out this [long UX survey about the btp CLI](https://sapinsights.eu.qualtrics.com/jfe/form/SV_57M3WwXoca0sito?Product_filter=btp%20CLI%25source=SAP_Community).
 Thanks a lot in advance!

 ---